-About the Funds: More information is available in the Statement of Additional Information.
+About the Fund: More information is available in the Statement of Additional Information.
 The Statement of Additional Information is incorporated by reference into this Prospectus.
-Additional information about each Fund's and Portfolio's investments is available in the annual and semiannual reports (collectively, the "reports").
-In the annual report, you will find a discussion of the market conditions and investment strategies that significantly affected each Fund's performance during the past fiscal year.
+Additional information about the Fund's investments is available in the annual and semiannual reports (collectively, the "reports").
+In the annual report, you will find a discussion of the market conditions and investment strategies that significantly affected the Fund's performance during the past fiscal year.
 You may obtain free copies of the Statement of Additional Information and the reports on Eaton Vance's website at www.eatonvance.com or by contacting the principal underwriter: